Regd.No.: 126198/071/072

 Day 6 : Trek to Khumjung village 3,790 m – 05hrs.

-After you've spent an amazing time at Tengboche, a morning stroll takes you down through the lovely tranquil woodland, past a few prayer walls.
+After you've had an amazing time at Tengboche, a morning stroll takes you down through the lovely tranquil woodland, past a few prayer walls.
 You will next proceed to cross a bridge over the rushing Imjatse River.
 Then, in order to reach the settlements of Lobisa and Shanasa, you will continue on a gradual, uphill hike with a few severe climbs.

-And another hour of stout climbing will get you to Khumjung village, one of the biggest settlements in the Khumbu and Everest region, where you'll find a beautiful glacier valley.
+Another hour of stout climbing will get you to Khumjung village, one of the biggest settlements in the Khumbu and Everest region, where you'll find a beautiful glacier valley.
 The Sir Edmund Hillary Trust founded and continues to operate the High School in Khumjung Village.
 Further, a Yeti scalp is kept at an ancient monastery nearby as well in this village.
 Khunde and Khumjung are located in the same glacier valley as Khumbi-la, the majestic holy mountain and patron deity of the Khumbu area at 5,830 meters.
 Overnight at the lodge in Khumjung village.

 Food